Imran-imtiaz48/Charity-Management-System-Database/README.md

 -- InsertCampaign: Logs a new campaign entry in the "Campaigns" table.
 -- InsertBeneficiary: Enters a new beneficiary record into the "Beneficiaries" table.

-In summary, this database offers a comprehensive platform for overseeing the operations and resources of a charity organization.
-It encompasses donor management, project tracking, staff oversight, expense monitoring, event planning, and volunteer coordination.
+In essence, this database provides a holistic platform to manage operations and resources within a charity organization.
+It includes donor management, project tracking, staff supervision, expense monitoring, event planning, and volunteer coordination.